The Two Xenotars: The W-Nikkor 35mm f/1.8 & the Konica UC-Hexanon 35mm f/2

 Not to be left behind, Konica’s entry into this market would be the 1993 Hexar AF.
 In the 1980s, Konica had produced some decently-competitive compact cameras, but none of them on the level as those noted above.
 The Hexar AF is probably still the most advanced point-and-shoot 35mm film camera ever made.
 For the Hexar AF lens, Konica chose not to utilize any of its prior f/2.8-3.5 Tessar-style lenses used in its famous C35 and 1980s point-and-shoots.
 Instead, Konica appears to have chosen the design of the 35/1.8.
 Konica was no newcomer to rangefinder lenses.
 In the 1950s, it had produced two outstanding lenses in Leica screw mount, a 50mm f/1.9 (an “Ultron” design during a period when most non-Leica 50s were Sonnar-types) and the now-famous and ungodly expensive 60mm f/1.2.

 There are some differences between Konica’s design and the W-Nikkor.
 The second lens group does not appear to be cemented, and the front element of the rear lens group differs in orientation to the Nikkor.
 For a reason not expressly explained by the extant literature, Konica designers struggled with the spherical aberration and field curvature in its design.
 Without offering any unfounded speculation on why this was a problem, Konica decided to “undercorrect” for the spherical aberration.
 “Undercorrecting” for spherical aberration would exacerbate, inter alia, “focus shift” issues.
 To solve the problem of the resulting focus shift, the Hexar AF’s autofocus computer would change the focus point at a particular f-stop and distance to compensate.
-That is a pretty amazing feat — even 27 years later.
+That is a pretty amazing feat — even decades later.
 Only in the most recent high-end cameras are we seeing computer-based compensation for focus shift.

 In 1996, at the request of a large camera store in Japan, Konica replicated the 35mm f/2 lens from its Hexar AF in Leica screw mount thread (M39).
 In 2001, Konica made another run of 1,000 of these lenses — with a beautiful painted brass barrel body, a focusing tab, a click aperture ring in half stops, and multi-coated glass surfaces, superficially resembling Leica’s IV 35/2 Summicron.
 In this new production batch, Konica revived its iconic “UC” (“ultra-coating”) trademark used for its higher-end 1970s and 1980s SLR lenses.
 When Konica introduced its M-Hexanon 35mm f/2 for its Hexar RF camera series in the early 2000s, it was of a completely different, yet more conventional, design.